AnyLog-co/documentation/06- Networking & Security/05- MQTT Message Broker.md

 ### The `bring` command

 `bring` extracts data from a JSON structure — the same command used in blockchain queries elsewhere in AnyLog.
-See
-<a href="../07-%20CLI/05-%20JSON%20Data%20Transformation.md#file-mode-and-streaming-mode" target="_blank">JSON Data Transformation</a> for the full syntax.
+See [JSON Data Transformation](../07-%20CLI/05-%20JSON%20Data%20Transformation.md#file-mode-and-streaming-mode) for the full syntax.

 **Mapping the message data:**